Defining board targets – 8 Questions to ask yourself

 7. What are your passions for being on a board?

-8. How much preparation are you willing to do to be appointed?
+8. How much preparation and perseverance are you willing to commit to the process?

-The harder you work the luckier you get.
-It is kind of true.
+Many believe that the harder you work, the luckier you get.
+When it comes to a NED appointment, this is partly true.
 But hard work alone is not enough.
-You need to prepare yourself to gain a board appointment.
-That means getting your documents in order, being clear on your pitch and managing your aspirations.
-Once you have this done then it is a simple process to follow that will get you appointed.
-Preparation is key – if you prepare and work smart you will get lucky – over and over again.
+You need to be well-prepared and willing to persevere and learn when faced with rejection.
+That means getting your NED documents in order, being clear on your board pitch and managing your aspirations.
+Solid preparation is key – if you prepare and work smart, you will get lucky – over and over again.

-Defining a list of target organisations really is the most challenging thing to do but just so valuable.
+Defining a list of NED target organisations is challenging but just so valuable.

 About the Author